NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

-The Foreman Plugin Setup is installed by default to help with the initial setup (the steps we did manually).
+The Foreman Plugin Setup is created to help with the initial setup (the steps we did manually).
 It asks for domain and subnet information as input and will output Foreman-Installer commands.
 In addition it will ensure configuration of the Foreman host, association of templates and operating systems and existence of installation media.